 09. Work in a Hotel/ Bar/ Restaurant

-Working in the catering or hospitality industry is what usually young people do to spend the whole summer at the seaside or abroad.
+Working in the catering or hospitality industry is what usually young people do in the summer.

 If you are a bartender you can work in any country.
 You may need a few weeks to pick up some of the local language but you will have the dream lifestyle.
 Spend the day on the beach and the night earning money.
 Then sleep late and repeat.

 Meanwhile, you can meet a lot of interesting people and explore a new country.